Droid-ify/client/README.md

 # Fullcodes-Apps

-### An F-Droid client for the Fullcodes Repository.
+### A client for the Fullcodes F-Droid Repository.

 <div align="left">